Training structure

 Faculty of Science

-This teaching unit will cover the elements needed to understand the way of life of the major groups of unicellular organisms at the basis of ecosystem functioning (viruses, bacteria, archaea and unicellular eukaryotes....).
-The course covers the biological organization of each type of organism, its modes of reproduction and diversity, leading to notions of ecology.
-We will look at the role of these microorganisms in the functioning and dynamics of ecosystems, considering the interactions that these organisms maintain with other living beings (the notion of "symbiosis" in all its variations).
+This teaching unit will aim to address the elements necessary for understanding the lifestyle of large groups of single-celled organisms that form the basis of ecosystem functioning (viruses, bacteria, archaea, and single-celled eukaryotes, etc.).
+The courses cover the biological organization of each type of organism, their modes of reproduction, and their diversity, leading to concepts of ecology.
+We will discuss the role of these microorganisms in the functioning and dynamics of ecosystems, considering the interactions that these organisms have with other living beings (the concept of "symbiosis" in all its forms).

-- implementation of techniques for bacterial enumeration (CFU), identification of a particular strain from an environmental sample
+- the implementation of techniques enabling bacterial enumeration (CFU) and the identification of a particular strain from an environmental sample

-- highlighting the diversity of phytoplankton (unicellular algae) in aquatic environments (freshwater)
+- highlighting the diversity of phytoplankton (single-celled algae) in aquatic environments (freshwater)

-- demonstrating the specificity of interactions between bacteria and bacteriophages
+- highlighting the specificity of interactions between bacteria and bacteriophages

 ECTS